xyproto/in/README.md

 ## Example 3

-Support for globs via `filepath.Glob` which allows you to do something like:
+Support for globs via `filepath.Glob` which allows you to do something like (note the quotes which prevent a shell like bash from handling the globbing itself):

-    in ./**/*pom.xml mvn clean
+    in "./**/*pom.xml" mvn clean

 ## Installation